-The OGPC season consists of Game Jam (the kickoff event) in November, the work period, then the Main Event (where the judging takes place) in April.
+The OGPC season consists of a theme announcement in November, the work period, then the Main Event (where the judging takes place) in April.
 During the work period, teams design and create their games however works best for them.
 Some teams meet after school in a school lab, while others meet at their Boys/Girls Club, 4H location, or each others’ homes.
 There’s no single way to run your team!

 When and where?